-Newtown Congregational Church belongs to a wider body of churches known as the United Church of Christ (UCC) and our church belongs to the Southern New England Conference of the UCC.
+Newtown Congregational Church, although an independent church, has chosen to belong to a wider body of churches known as the United Church of Christ (UCC).

-Newtown Congregational Church is a 5-for-5 church, which means we support all five of the UCC special outreach minitries:
+Newtown Congregational Church is a 5-for-5 church, which means we support the UCC Our Church's Wider Mission and the four Special Mission Offerings of the UCC:

 To learn more about the Special Offerings of The United Church of Christ visit the website: http://www.ucc.org/about

 The United Church of Christ (UCC)

 The United Church of Christ (UCC) is a distinct and diverse community of Christians that come together as one church to join faith and action.
 With more than 5,100 churches and 1.1 million members across the U.S., the UCC serves God in the co-creation of a just and sustainable world.
 The UCC is a church of firsts, a church of extravagant welcome, and a church where "…they may all be one" (John 17:21).

 Since 1957, the United Church of Christ has been the church of firsts, weaving God’s message of hope and extravagant welcome with action for justice and peace.
 Together, we live out our faith in ways that effect change in our communities.
 The UCC's many "firsts" mean that we have inherited a tradition of acting upon the demands of our faith.
 When we read in Galatians: "There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus"—a demand is made upon us.
 And so we were the first historically white denomination to ordain an African-American, the first church to ordain a woman, the first church to ordain an openly gay man, and the first Christian church to affirm the right of same-gender couples to marry.
 We were in the forefront of the anti-slavery movement and the Civil Rights movement.
 Our response to the demands of our faith is woven into the history of our country.